 We encourage musicians to bring back the joy to their music and playing!
 From what we have learnt, metronome is definitely one of the things eating out that joy.
 If you always use metronome, be brave and take a step into the unknown.
-Play a couple of rehearsals, live shows or even studio sessions without it and don’t be shy to make some parts faster or slower.
+Play a couple of rehearsals, live shows and even studio sessions without it and don’t be shy to make some parts faster or slower.
 Let those parts tell you how fast or slow they need to be.
-And when it comes to recording without a click track tell that lazy-ass recording engineer to use his / her ears instead of eyes.
+And when it comes to recording without a click track tell that lazy-ass recording engineer to use ears instead of eyes.

 To metronome or not?

 There are situations when metronome comes in handy.
 Using it all the time and on every song is not something we recommend.
-We’d rather record a click track only for two bars in the beginning and then if song has pause parts, the drummer should stomp the hi-hat.
+We’d rather record a click track only for two bars in the beginning and then if song has pause parts, drummer should stomp the hi-hat.
 Leave the hi-hat there like on Ghost album Meliora or mute during mixing depending on the part.
-Find what suits you the best.
+Find what suits you and your music the best.
 If you always play and record with metronome, try without it.

 I’d rather play without metronome.
 When recording I use it to get the correct starting tempo and after that the “rhythm advocate” is better off silent.

 –Heikki Hovi / Ghost Of Youth

-Thank you for reading our metronome circle of experience.
-We hope this blog post inspires you to ditch the click and break out of its chains.
-Try it and please leave your comments or questions below.
+Thank you for reading my metronome circle of experience.
+I hope this blog post inspires you to ditch the click and break out of its chains.
+Try it and please leave your comments and questions below.
 Stay tuned for more blog posts about studio related topics and music in general.
 Thank you again for reading and all the very best!